Skip to content

 Do I need a translator per language?

-No. AI translation is included and covers 90 % of product copy.
+No. Shopyai translation is included and covers 90 % of product copy.
 For the remaining 10 % (slogans, cultural terms) you need someone in your family or community who speaks the language — no paid pro translator needed.

 Does Shopyai work if I only want one language?